 SC Separation Overview

 Located where the collarbone attaches to the breastbone, the sternoclavicular (SC) joint is held tightly together by ligaments and other fibrous tissue.
 While sternoclavicular joint separation injuries are somewhat uncommon in patients, sports activities and traumatic events such as falls, car accidents and other activities that cause blunt trauma to the chest or collarbone could lead to an SC separation.
-Dr. Jeff Padalecki, shoulder specialist located in the greater Austin, Texas area, is well trained and highly experienced at treating SC joint pain caused by an SC separation.
+Dr. Jeff Padalecki, shoulder specialist serving patients in Austin, Round Rock, and Cedar Park, Texas communities, is well trained and highly experienced at treating SC joint pain caused by an SC separation.

 Accounting for less than 5% of all shoulder injuries, SC joint injuries are relatively uncommon.
 The SC joint is considered a stable joint due to its structure and very strong supporting ligaments.
 However, a sternoclavicular joint separation can occur when the ligaments that hold the SC joint together become stretched or torn.

 An SC separation can range from a mild separated shoulder to a complete tear requiring surgical repair.
 Physicians typically range SC joint injuries on a Grade 1-3 scale: